ymatsunaga/mdtoolbox-doc/introduction.rst

 ========================== ======================================================================================================
 name                       description
 ========================== ======================================================================================================
-selectid                   used for atom selection.
-Returns logical-index for the atoms which matches given index selectname                 used for atom selection.
-Returns logical-index for the atoms which matches given names selectrange                used for atom selection.
-Returns logical-index for the atoms within cutoff distance from given atoms to3                        convert 1...N atom index (or logical-index) to 1...3N xyz index (or logical-index) substruct                  create a subset structure from a structure of arrays of same size formatplot                 fomart the handle properties (fonts, lines, etc.) of the current figure exportas                   export fig, eps, png, tiff files of the current figure
+selectname                 used for atom selection.
+Returns logical-index for the atoms which matches given names selectid                   used for atom selection.
+Returns logical-index for the atoms which matches given index selectrange                used for atom selection.
+Returns logical-index for the atoms within cutoff distance from given atoms to3                        convert 1...N atom index (or logical-index) to 1...3N xyz index (or logical-index) formatplot                 fomart the handle properties (fonts, lines, etc.) of the current figure exportas                   export fig, eps, png, tiff files of the current figure addstruct                  create a structure by making the union of arrays of two structure variables substruct                  create a subset structure from a structure of arrays
 ========================== ======================================================================================================